 For long-tenured demand planners and inventory analysts, this smart replenishment optimization process is a dramatic change from the old-school, tactical ways of sitting down to build an order.
 Their role has changed from building the order quantity to managing the key components, which are used to create replenishment order quantities for any type of item from wine and spirits to HVACR parts to furniture.

 Today’s advanced replenishment optimization solutions streamline this process and ensure that each of the first 4 components are calculated using advanced science and proven techniques, including AI and machine learning.
 Even price optimization solutions are being woven into the demand planning story to further refine financial results.
+And take charge of replenishment.

 So what’s the process?
 How do you properly manage the 4 key components so that daily replenishment becomes a smooth and automated review process?
 Start your replenishment strategy by proactively applying science to Steps 1-4: